Who can apply?

 People who experience child sexual abuse after the Scheme’s commencement on 1 July 2018 will not be able to access redress through the Scheme.
 Other legal options may be available, such as civil litigation.

-Have been sentenced to serve 5 years or more in gaol
+Have been sentenced to imprisonment for five years or longer

-- by the Attorney-General in the participating state or territory where the abuse occurred,
+- the Attorney-General in the state or territory where your abuse occurred,

-- by the Attorney-General in the state or territory where you were convicted of the offence and sentenced (if this is different), and/or
+- the Attorney-General in the state or territory where your offence occurred (if this is different), and/or

-- by the Commonwealth Attorney-General if the offence and sentencing occurred overseas.
+- the Commonwealth Attorney-General (only if your offence was a federal criminal offence or occurred overseas.)

 - the nature of your offence and the length of imprisonment it carried